request/request/README.md

 ```

 Note that, when using a tunneling proxy, the `proxy-authorization`
+header and any headers from custom `proxyHeaderExclusiveList` are
-header is *never* sent to the endpoint server, but only to the proxy
+*never* sent to the endpoint server, but only to the proxy server.
-server.
-All other headers are sent as-is over the established
-connection.

 ### Controlling proxy behaviour using environment variables